MrKaszeba19/MrKaszeba19/README.md

 Some facts:
 - I graduated at the University of Gdańsk (**Computer Science, Web apps and databases**, bachelor) and now I'm studying **Mathematics for teaching** there. :school:
-- I worked as a junior PostgreSQL database administrator, now I'm working with SQL Server 2016.
+- I worked as a junior PostgreSQL database administrator and MS-SQL programmer.
 - I speak Kashubian (*my national one*), Polish (*mostly used*), English, German and Hebrew
 - My beloved language is **FreePascal** (programming various things for 13 years), but I can do more – **PostgreSQL**, **T-SQL/SQL Server**, JavaEE, JavaSE, Kotlin, JS, C/C++, Oracle SQL, **Bash shell**, Batch etc.
 - **Unix/Linux** systems freak :smiling_imp: